Amrita: Potion Of Immortality Consumed By Gods To Make Them Strong And Immortal

 According to one theory, the Amrita was the basis for the later Greek concept of ambrosia ('ambrotos'), the food of the gods in Greek and Roman mythology, used to achieve immortality in the case of mortals.

-As to Amrita, it was prepared from the plant juice of the same name.
-Consuming a drink with the addition of milk gave power (during certain rites) allowed to achieve transcendent visions and a feeling of unity with the gods.
+Amrita was prepared from the plant juice of the same name.
+Consuming a drink with the addition of milk gave power (during certain rites) and allowed one to achieve transcendent visions and a feeling of unity with the gods.

 Amrita – Recovered At The Churning Of The Ocean